dart-archive/dart_enhancement_proposals/Walkthrough.md

 We can contribute in other ways too.
 We may send her pull requests if we want to actively chip in.
-Meanwhile, she controls what actually lands so she doesn't have to worry about us highjacking her proposal.
+Meanwhile, she controls what actually lands so she doesn't have to worry about us hijacking her proposal.

 Other people can send her patches and pull requests.
 She can make commits to her repo use branches, whatever she wants while she's revising things.
 This is